Hong Kong based Epic Group, a leading garment manufacturer for global brands, is ranked in four categories in our 2022 rankings. READ MORE

 The company announced in July 2022 a new strategic partnership with CleanKore, a denim innovation and patent licensing company.
 This partnership aims at scaling the CleanKore patented yarn dyeing technology that provides numerous economic and sustainability benefits for both the denim mill and garment manufacturer.
 READ MORE

-The Excellence Rankings celebrate the greatest achievements and innovations in the industry.
-The programme provides a platform to recognise the people and companies that are driving change.
+The Excellence Awards celebrate the greatest achievements and innovations in the industry.
+The programme provides a platform to recognize the people and companies that are driving change.

 Our programme is designed to highlight excellence within the sector by looking at a range of corporate activities including deals, business projects and company initiatives, both internal and in the community.

 If you want to learn more about the Awards and the range of marketing materials and options available to promote your achievement then please get in touch with us or download the Media Pack:

 Contact: Tina Ross – firstname.lastname@example.org

 What is Environmental?

 The Environmental category aims to highlight companies that are undertaking projects that reduce their impact on the natural environment or contribute to its general health.
 With the effects of climate change becoming ever more obvious, corporations have a responsibility to update and change their practices to prevent further damage being caused.

 This category includes any projects that have led or will lead to a significant reduction in a company’s environmental impact and carbon footprint.
 This can include changes to materials and manufacturing, supply chain reviews; reduction in energy use or switches to renewables; recycling initiatives; and carbon offsetting.
 The category also includes projects that contribute to the environment such as tree planting schemes and river cleaning.